davezap/zspace/README.md

 Contains the article explaining perspective corrected texture mapping by posterity.
 Tom Hammerslevs now works at EA (assuming it's the same person) - Thanks Tom :)

 The original source code for this project is world.h and the creatively titled Project_One.cpp

+# Contact #

+I can be contacted via davez@204am.com